tchitchek-lab/CytoCompare/README.md

 ## <a name="spade_importation"></a> 3.2.
 Importation of cell clusters from SPADE results
-The `import.SPADE()` function imports cell cluster profiles identified by the SPADE algorithm into a `CLUSTER` object (see section 10.3. for more details).
+The `import.SPADE()` function imports cell clusters identified by the SPADE algorithm into a `CLUSTER` object.
-The Spanning Tree Progression of Density Normalized Events ([SPADE](http://cytospade.org/) [5]) algorithm is a visualization and analysis algorithm for high-dimensional cytometry data, available in R or in [Cytobank](https://www.cytobank.org/) [4].
+The Spanning Tree Progression of Density Normalized Events ([SPADE](http://cytospade.org/) [5]) algorithm is a visualization and analysis algorithm for high-dimensional cytometry data, available in [R](https://github.com/nolanlab/spade/) or in [Cytobank](https://www.cytobank.org/) [4].
 SPADE was designed to analyze mass cytometry data but can also handle flow cytometry data.

-SPADE identifies clusters of cells having similar expression profiles for selected markers using an agglomerative hierarchical clustering-based algorithm combined with a density-based down-sampling procedure.
+SPADE identifies clusters of cells having similar expression for selected markers using an agglomerative hierarchical clustering-based algorithm combined with a density-based down-sampling procedure.
-Given a set of FCS files (usually one file per sample), SPADE identifies cell clusters based on the whole dataset and provides then for each sample the amount of cells present within each cluster.
-The number of desired cell clusters to obtain needs to be specified by the user as well as some down-sampling parameters.
 SPADE represents its clustering results using a tree representation where each node represents a cell cluster and where similar cell clusters are linked using a minimal spanning tree approach.
 In SPADE tree representations, the sizes of the nodes are proportional to the amount of cells present within each cluster.
 In order to characterize cell populations and to associate them with known phenotypes, nodes can be gradient-colored based on theirs mean expression intensities for a specific marker.